rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 To measure log-density in diffusion models, it’s important to understand different modes of sampling.
 Broadly, sampling in diffusion models can be categorized into two dimensions:

 1. **Deterministic vs Stochastic Sampling**:
-   - Deterministic sampling uses the **probability flow ODE**, following a smooth trajectory.
+   - Deterministic sampling uses smooth trajectories given by ODEs.
-   - Stochastic sampling leverages the **reverse SDE**, introducing randomness at each step.
+   - Stochastic sampling uses noisy trajecotories given by SDEs.

 2. **Original Dynamics vs Modified Dynamics**:
    - Sampling can follow the original dynamics dictated by PF-ODE or Rev-SDE.